Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 <a name="text"></a>
 ## Add text

 There are defined values, `TTS_VOICE_TYPE_AUTO` and `TTS_VOICE_SPEED_AUTO`, for following the default TTS setting.
-Those values and the minimum and maximum limits for the speed, are defined in the `tts.h` header file.
+Those values and the minimum and maximum limits for the speed are defined in the `tts.h` header file.

-To add text:
+To add text, follow the steps below:

 - You can request the TTS library to read your own text using the `tts_add_text()` function.
 The TTS library manages added text using queues, so it is possible to add several texts simultaneously.
 Each obtained text receives an utterance ID, which is used for synthesizing and playing the sound data.